NextJump/nextjump.github.io/_posts/culture/2014-08-08-Humans-of-Next-Jump-Xuelan-Zhang.md

 Before that, I was always feeling overwhelmed.
 Now, I feel like they can grow and I can grow as well.
 Because I’m also freeing myself from fixing bugs, so I can grow on the business side, maybe with the numbers or with helping on the marketing.
 I just recognize the concept that you can’t win by yourself, only on a team.

-<b>Editor’s note: </b>After the interview, Xuelan explicitly made a point to emphasize the role that Rajan Raval, Next Jump's Head of Finance, has played as a <a href="http://www.nextjump.com/about/mentorship" target="_blank">mentor</a> to her.
+<b>Editor’s note: </b>After the interview, Xuelan explicitly made a point to emphasize the role that Rajan, Next Jump's Head of Finance, has played as a <a href="http://www.nextjump.com/about/mentorship" target="_blank">mentor</a> to her.
 “Rajan has helped round out my perspective on my job, with the business side.
 He and Rajbir helped me immensely with my 10X presentation, but also after every Monday morning meeting, he has given me feedback and helped me get better.”
 Immediately after, we ran into Rajan in the hallway and Xuelan had the biggest smile on her face.